 Vinyl records create static, which easily attracts dust, dirt, and other fibres which can wreck your record.
 Try to keep your fingertips away from the surface of your records, and when cleaning your records, a simple carbon fibre brush or cleaning cloth should do the trick.
 Make sure you don’t use water or any other kind of chemical agent unless it’s a designated record player cleaner.
 If you want to get really fussy, you can even purchase a record vacuum to suck out all the gunk and leave your vinyl nice and shiny.
 Also, it seems obvious, but make sure to keep your records stored away in their sleeves when you’re not listening to them – that way, you should be able to optimise the life span of your collection for years and years of listening.

-We hope this guide has helped provide some useful tips for you on how to use your record player.
-As always, if you’d like any further advice, feel free to get in touch with us.
+We hope this guide has helped provide some useful tips for you on how to use a record player.
+If you’re still looking at purchasing, make sure you check our range.